PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: Introduction

-Recently, several works have been proposed to explore the ESC task.
-BlenderBot-Joint \cite{DBLP:conf/acl/LiuZDSLYJH20} generates a strategy token as a prompt to guide the desired response.
-MISC \cite{DBLP:conf/acl/TuLC0W022} infers the user's fine-grained emotional status using COMET \cite{bosselut-etal-2019-comet}, and responds skillfully using a mixed strategy.
-However, due to the ignorance of ESC characteristics, they still suffer two key issues.
+Due to the characteristics of ESC, all existing works still suffer two key issues.
 First, all of them are limited to the scope of the current conversation, but ignore the abundant prior knowledge in global historical conversations.
-Moreover, they fail to model the one-to-many mapping relationship of strategy, i.e. multiple strategies are valid for a single context.
+Moreover, they fail to model the one-to-many mapping relationship of strategy, i.e. not only one but multiple strategies could be valid for a single context.
 These issues lead to the challenge of generating high-quality and diverse responses.
 We next explain these two issues separately.